wasanRuntime/AirBnB_clone_v2/README.md

 ## Tests

-If you wish to run at the test for this application all of the test are located under the **test/** folder and can execute all of them by simply running:
+If you wish to run at the test for this application all of the test are located under the **test/** folder and can execute all of them by simply running this:

 ```python3 -m unittest discover tests ```